 E-cigarettes, as we know them today, were introduced by Chinese pharmacist Hon Lik in 2003 after he watched his father die of cancer.
 You can read all about the history of e-cigarettes on one of our older blog posts by clicking here.

 Tobacco is used to flavour e-liquids, and both artificial and natural techniques for achieving this are used.
-To create our tobacco e-liquids, we use naturally extracted tobacco produced through a process known as cold maceration.
+To create our tobacco e-liquids, produced through a process known as cold maceration.
 By using this process, we achieve flavours in our tobacco liquids that are untainted and capture the true essence of the tobacco variety used.